+Solid dark chocolate ram, very tall and framey.
 I purchased “Cheech” and “Chong” from David Coplen (Birch Cove Farm in Missouri) in spring of 2019.
-I had the rams shipped via air cargo, which was an expensive, but fast and low-stress process.
+I had the rams shipped via air cargo.
 I really like using David’s genetics because he has been in NSIP a long time; and runs a grass-fed operation with very low inputs, so his animals pass on a lot of vigor, hardiness and good maternal instincts.
 Plus, he is well-connected to the Midwest Katahdin genetics, which helps us with “connectedness” in NSIP (we have been a bit of an island out in the PNW and are trying to improve that).

 David has been bringing in some Texel genetics, then upgrading back to purebred Katahdin.
 These rams are a product of that venture.
 The positives are that we can benefit from some heterosis (hybrid vigor) and also the myostatin or “double muscling” gene that’s common in Texels (that’s what gives Texels that “pig ham” back end).
 The drawbacks are some setbacks in hair coats; but this is minor considering the bigger strides we’ll make in meat production.
-Chong is a B coat thus far, as he retained some unshed wool on his backline as a yearling.
-He otherwise has a really coarse hair coat, and I expect he may shed fully in his second year.
-His sire was an upgrade, so Chong is fully registered, as can be all of his offspring.
+Chong was a B coat, as he retained some backline wool each year; but the rest of his body shed cleanly.
+His sire was an upgrade, so he was fully registered, as can be all of his offspring.

 |BC H 974 “Chong”